frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 We might be interested in optimizing the parameters $\alpha$ and $\beta$ to minimize a certain loss function acting on the solution $X(t)$.
 For such an optimization task, a useful search direction is indicated by the gradient of the loss function with respect to the parameters.
 The latter however requires the differentiation through the SDE solver -- if no analytical solution of the SDE is available.

-As a prototypical scenario, let us consider a mean squared error loss
+As an example, let us consider a mean squared error loss

 $$
   L(X(t)) = \sum_i |X(t_i)|^2,